kgateway-dev/kgateway/docs/content/guides/security/cors/_index.md

 {{< /highlight >}}

 {{% notice note %}}
 Some apps, such as `httpbin`, have built-in CORS policies that allow all origins.
-These policies take precedence over CORS policies that you might configured in Gloo Edge.
+These policies take precedence over CORS policies that you might configure in Gloo Edge.
 {{% /notice %}}

 ### Available Fields